mcbunkus/core-dumps/content/posts/starting-something-new-with-this-blog.md

 why I struggle to find the words to say when meeting new people, or seeing people I don't see often...
 I lock up.
 It's very, very rare when I make a real connection to someone.
 I promise this is not a self-pity party, I said all this because, in my opinion, I'm much better on paper.
+I (admittedly) put too much stress on myself, thinking about what to say and how to say it so my message gets across the way I intended.
+I have the time to formulate my thoughts when it's written, I guess.
 I've tried journaling before, but it never hit the spot, it feels like I never got what was in my heart out.
 I'm beginning to think it's because I'm telling it to the void, when I really want to tell **_YOU_**.

 So I'm going to do what he did.
 This place is no longer a portfolio for my projects, this is my open journal to y'all, starting now (within reason of